-Seven physician leaders joined Becker's ASC Review to discuss what they see as physicians biggest threats.
+Seven physician leaders joined Becker's to discuss the biggest threats to physicians right now.

-Editor's note: These responses have been edited lightly for clarity and brevity.
+Editor's note: These responses were edited lightly for brevity and clarity.

 Min Ho Cho, MD.
 Assistant Professor of Medicine at UMass Chan Medical School-Baystate (Springfield, Mass.): CMS and insurance reducing reimbursement for patient care and, in turn, hospital administration focusing on patients' length of stay rather than quality care.
 Additionally, lots of health problems stem from poor socioeconomic status.
 So without addressing patients' financial problems, their care will always be incomplete.

 Marsha Haley, MD.
 Clinical Assistant Professor of Radiation Oncology at the University of Pittsburgh: Declining reimbursement is a huge issue that leads to many other problems.
 Physicians do not receive an inflationary reimbursement update — in fact, Medicare physician pay has declined over 20% over the past 10 years.
 With inflation resulting in rising overhead costs, it becomes more difficult for private practices to remain viable.
 These practices are then vulnerable to purchase by large, vertically integrated health systems.
 Physicians and their patients may then become victims of the corporate practice of medicine, which results in increased physician burnout and a decline in the quality of care.

 Shalini Modi, MD.
 Service Chief of Cardiology at Henry Ford West Bloomfield (Mich.): Multiple threats are being faced by physicians.
 I firmly believe that anything that takes a physician away from their clinical work is a total waste of their core competence and a professional dissatisfaction.
 To name a few:

 - Staffing challenges in the hospitals and clinics.